chkwon/TSPDroneLIB/README.md

 # TSPDroneLIB
 Test Instances for the Traveling Salesman Problem with Drone

-This repository includes benchmark instances for the Traveling Salesman Problem with Drone (TSP-D) and the Flying-Sidekick Traveling Salesman Problem with Flying Sidekick (FS-TSP).
+This repository includes benchmark instances or links to such instances for the Traveling Salesman Problem with Drone (TSP-D) and the Flying-Sidekick Traveling Salesman Problem with Flying Sidekick (FS-TSP).